Best Triathlon Bikes for Beginners

 How does it accomplish this?

 A Tri bike is set up to put you a lot further forward to open up your hip angle.
-The bikes seat post and seat normally sits over the bottom bracket of the bike.
-And the frame on a triathlon bike will generally run flat and parallel to the ground.
+The bike’s seat post and seat normally sit over the bottom bracket of the bike.
+And the frame on a triathlon bike will generally run-flat and parallel to the ground.

 Pretty cool, huh?

 Are there other differences in a beginner triathlon bike?